klauscc/VindLU/README.md

 #### Highlights:
 - Revealed the importance of each component in VidL pretraining (see our paper for details).
-- Cheap to train: 82 V100 GPU days to train on jointly 10M video and 15M image datasets; 15 V100 days on 5M datasets.
+- Cheap to train: 82 V100 GPU days to train on joint 10M video and 15M image datasets; 15 V100 days on 5M datasets.
 - State-of-the-art performance on video retrieval task and VidQA task.
 Specifically, our model achieves 61.2%(**+7.8%**) R@1 on DiDeMo and 55.0%(**+6.1%**) on ActivityNet-Captions.

 <p align="center">